joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 cache is split per sequence, where `split_equal()` builds ubatches from equal-length chunks with ordered sequence ids.
-So "one ubatch mixes freely" is true for the common case but not unconditionally true, which is the kind of detail I would have got wrong if I had not looked.
+So "one ubatch mixes freely" is true for the common case but not unconditionally true, which is the kind of detail worth checking in the source rather than assuming.

-My first reaction to the picture above was that it looks unsafe.
+The picture above raises an obvious question.
 Row 0 and row 3 are strangers.
 They are about to be multiplied by the same weight matrices in the same kernel.
 What stops one from leaking into the other?

 ### The mask is doing the work